 Many children with movement difficulties also have behavior, emotion regulation and attention difficulties which impact on their function and participation at home and at school.
-These children often have a diagnosis of sensory processing disorder and receive sensory integration therapy.
+These children often have a diagnosis of sensory processing disorder (SPD) and receive sensory integration therapy (SIT).

 SPD and SIT are based on the ideas developed by Jean Ayres in the 1970's.
 The basis for therapy is providing the brain with a variety of sensory experiences to "normalise" brain function.
 Treatment specifically avoids goal oriented training of skills.

 However, the last 30 years our understanding of brain function has increased enormously and recent research makes it possible, not only to understand why and how some children fail to develop the attention, emotion self-regulation and cognitive skills needed for learning, but also provide vital information about how children can be helped to acquire these skills.

 Bottom up and top down behavior regulation strategies

 When a child engages in a task, his/her motivation, persistence, willingness to tolerate errors, as well capacity for sustained attention is determined by the interaction between two brain networks, the salience network that integrates information from all brain regions and the body and sets the emotional tone and the frontal network that is driven by the goals and plans and responds in a more controlled, thoughtful manner.